 California is a community property state, which means all property acquired during a marriage is generally split 50/50 in a divorce.
 In some cases, one spouse may be reimbursed for separate contributions they made during the marriage.

 In our family law practice, we focus our efforts on finding a division of assets that is as fair as possible.
 We work with forensic accountants to ensure that our clients understand the costs and benefits involved in dividing up marital property.
-At the Law Office of Stephen W. Penn and Associates in Morgan Hill, we’re committed to helping you through the process.
+At the Law Office of Stephen W. Penn in Morgan Hill, we’re committed to helping you through the process.

 How Spousal Support Is Different From Other Payments

 Spousal support, commonly known as alimony or spousal maintenance, is a separate money allowance from child support.
 It is usually paid to a spouse who did not work during the marriage, helping them to establish themselves financially following the divorce.
 It may cover the spouse’s living expenses, education and other costs.